Segment the imagery

 - In the Contents pane, click the Parcels layer to select it (it may already be selected).
 In the Tasks pane, click Run.

 The Fields view for the Parcels attribute table opens.
 With the Fields view, you can add or delete fields, as well as rename them, change their aliases, or adjust other settings.
-First, you'll remove the redundant PARCEL_ID_1 field.
+First, you will remove the redundant PARCEL_ID_1 field.

 - Right-click the gray square to the left of the PARCEL_ID_1 field and choose Delete.

-Next, you'll change the field aliases of the two area fields to be more informative.
+Next, you will change the field aliases of the two area fields to be more informative.

 - Change the alias of the IMPERVIOUS field to Impervious Area (Feet).